terotests/randy/README.md

 ```

-Here is a small test for UUID generation efficiency;
+Here is a small test for UUID generation collisions;
 http://jsfiddle.net/euccvm0k/1/

 ## Using with custom seed